askft/go-behave/README.md

 ### Leaf nodes

-A leaf node, also called execution node, action node or task node, is normally specifically tailored to the application at hand.
+A leaf node is normally specifically tailored to the application at hand.
 In a robotics context the task might be "Pick Up Object" or "Move Arm"; in a video game context it might be "Find Nearest Target" or "Attack Target".

-A leaf node can also be a _condition node_ which returns Success or Failure depending on whether some condition is fulfilled in the environment.
+One can generally divide leaf nodes into two subcategories:

+- Action nodes, which interact with the environment and return a status depending on the result.
+- Condition nodes, which do not _do_ anything apart from querying the environment for information and subsequently returning a status.

+In _Go Behave_, there is no differentiation being made between these two subcategories, as the difference is only semantic.

 ## <a id="usage" style="text-decoration:none;color:inherit;">Usage</a>